ARW4/FPL_Project/README.md

 ## Google Cloud Platform ☁️
 ### GCP
 ### Using Github actions and R to Authenticating Google Sheets using a service account
 Using github actions means that I was able to automate the running of my script on a pre determined schedule.
-This was essential as I wanted the data pipelien to be fully automated.
+This was essential as I wanted the data pipeline to be fully automated.
 After automating the running of the script I then needed a way of saving the tables created somewhere that I could use for a Tableau dashboard.
 Tableau Public allows for data to refresh only when using the google sheets connector, hence the reason why I decided to save the data to google sheets. <br>

 - Create a new project in GCP or select an existing one you would like to use
 - Create Credentials: